Cruise Visitors

 DIY taxi tour

-A taxi tour at US$50/hour is the most flexible option of all.
-Split among 4 people, a 4-hour tour works out to about US$50 each โ private car, local driver, go wherever you want.
+A taxi tour at US$60 per hour (minimum 2 hours) is the most flexible option of all.
+Split among 4 people, a 4-hour tour works out to about US$60 each — private car, local driver, go wherever you want.
 No fixed itinerary, no waiting for other passengers.

 Mixing and matching